711121104027/language-detection/README.md

 <li> It helps researchers and developers identify areas for improvement and choose the most suitable algorithms and models for specific applications, ensuring accurate and reliable language identification.</li>
 <br/>

-**LONG SHORT TERM MEMORY NETWORK:**
- LTSMs are a type of Recurrent Neural Network for learning long-term dependencies.
-It is commonly used for processing and predicting time-series data.

 <h2>PLATFORMS</h2>